 The process of grouting would remain the same in both methods.

-4. After the grout has been set, use a wet sponge to clean the paving stones removing surplus grout if any, dirt, rubble, or dust.
+- Once the grout is set, use a wet sponge to clean the paving stones.
+It will remove the extra grout, dirt, rubble, or dust.
 You can use a pH-neutral cleaner and a nylon pad to get rid of stubborn elements like oil or debris.

-5. Please note you should never use acidic cleaners else the stone and grout get damaged beyond repair.
+- Please note you should never use acidic cleaners, as they can damage the stone and grout beyond repair.

 Sealing

 The last step in the crazy paving installation is sealing.
-As mentioned earlier, sealing protects the stones and ensures their durability.
-It is advisable to use a good quality penetrating sealer that helps to lock the color and shine of the stones.
+As mentioned earlier, sealing protects the stones from all the harsh elements and keep them durable for years to come.
+It is advisable to use a good quality sealer that helps in locking the color and shine of the stones.

 In conclusion